tasiomendez/middleware-spark/README.md

 The version of the deployments are 2.12 for Scala and 2.4.4 for Spark.
 All of them can be obtained in the [official webpage](https://spark.apache.org/downloads.html).
+The dataset used for this project can be downloaded from [Kaggle](https://www.kaggle.com/new-york-city/nypd-motor-vehicle-collisions).